JedS6391/Reddit.NET/docs/samples.md

 # Samples

-Below are a few samples of common interactions that the client exposes.
+Below are a few samples of interactions that the client exposes.

 ## Retrieving subreddit submissions